-- The student will receive a certificate of attendance and (not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of Attendance and (not a certificate of Competency) as this short learning programme is to prepare students to write the relevant ACCA exam, which the student needs to register for separately to this short learning programme. - Moodle Learner Management System (LMS) assessments will be set by UJ, and ACCA student portal practice assessments will be set by ACCA.

-- None as there are no formal assessments. - This is a preparation SLP.
+- None, as there are no formal assessments. - This is a preparation short learning programme.

-NAME OF PROGRAMME: SHORT LEARNING SLP CODE: NQF LEVEL: 6 PREPARATION FOR ACCA PROGRAMME S3C10O CREDITS: 0 FOUNDATIONS IN AUDITING DISTANCE
+NAME OF PROGRAMME: SHORT LEARNING CODE: NQF LEVEL: 6 PREPARATION FOR ACCA: PROGRAMME S3C10O CREDITS: 0 FOUNDATIONS IN AUDITING DISTANCE

-- Non-credit bearing short learning programme. - This SLP is part of a suite of the Association of Chartered Certified Accountant's (ACCA) Preparation modules.
+- Non-credit bearing, short learning programme. - This short learning programme is part of a suite of the Association of Chartered Certified Accountant's (ACCA) Preparation modules.